Goose Hollow, Portland, Oregon: In popular culture

-The opening scenes for the 2004 film What the Bleep Do We Know!? were filmed in Goose Hollow and included views of the Vista Bridge and the Goose Hollow/SW Jefferson St (MAX station).
+The 1996 film Foxfire, the interior hallway scenes and a frog dissection scene were shot on site at Lincoln High School.
+The opening scenes for the 2004 film What the Bleep Do We Know!? were filmed in Goose Hollow and included views of the Vista Bridge and the Goose Hollow/SW Jefferson St MAX station.
 In 2010, the title shot for Portlandia was photographed from Goose Hollow's Vista Bridge.